Students feel ‘spammed’ by ‘overload’ of university emails

 Source: Getty Images/iStock montage

-Students feel that they receive “too many emails” from their universities, and that they find their institution’s communications “inconsistent, inauthentic, and rather annoying”, researchers have found.
+Students feel that they receive “too many emails” from their universities, and they find their institution’s communications “inconsistent, inauthentic, and rather annoying”, according to researchers.

 A new paper says that an “overload” of emails sent from universities to students meant important emails were getting “buried” and meant that students simply disengaged from their inboxes.